Eben60/GivEmXL.jl/docs/src/index.md

 ## Toy example - evaluation of capacitor discharge curves

-See the source under [`examples/RcExample`](https://github.com/Eben60/GivEmExel.jl/tree/main/examples/RcExample)
+See the source under [`examples/RcExample`](https://github.com/Eben60/GivEmXL.jl/tree/main/examples/RcExample)

 ### From the user's point of view

 Your colleague receives from you
 * Instructions for `Julia` installation on their computer
 * An excel template file containing one or two tables
 * A folder (or zip file) to be copied/extracted somewhere onto their computer.
 The folder contains two batch files (`.bat` on Windows an `.sh` on unixes), and some other folder enclosed.
-One of the batch files is `instantiate.bat` to be run once.
+One of the batch files is `instantiate.bat`/`instantiate.sh` to be run once.

 Let's look into the contents of the Excel files.
 The first of them is called `param_setup` and contains the default values (here for `area` and `ϵ`) and the units like following: